UCSC-Treehouse/Essential-skills-for-Treehouse-computational-research/Chapter-Instructions/Chapter_01_Instructions.md

 But, where are you going to store all of this new data analysis?
 That’s the job of Quarto notebooks.
-For each chapter you work through, you will create a new quarto document *and* and new GitHub branch where you will push your corresponding chapters’ work to.
+For each chapter you work through, you will create a new quarto document *and* a new GitHub branch where you will push your corresponding chapters’ work to.

 **Create Your First GitHub Branch**